Cathryn Spence | College of Arts

 Articles and Book Chapters

-Spence, C., (Forthcoming) ‘Value and wealth: The ends of business’ in C. Rosenthal and S. Talbott (eds) A Cultural History of Business, Vol. 4, Bloomsbury.
+Spence, C., (Expected July 2024; per an email from the editor this is due to a delay in publishing other volumes in the series, which must be published all together) ‘Value and wealth: The ends of business’ in C. Rosenthal and S. Talbott (eds) A Cultural History of Business, Vol. 4: The Age of Enlightenment: 1650-1850, Bloomsbury.

 Spence, C., (2018) ‘Chapter 1: The Inhabitants of Gladstone’s Land, c.
 1560-1934’ and ‘Chapter 4: Commercial and Private Life, c.
 1560-1707’ in Gladstone’s Land, Lawnmarket, Edinburgh: Social History, Decorative Schemes and Furnishing, National Trust for Scotland.